Thavakalai Chittibabu

-"Thavakalai" Chittibabu also known as "Thavakalai" (1975 – 2017) was an Indian actor and comedian who appeared in South Indian language films.
+"Thavakalai" Chittibabu (1975 – 2017) was an Indian actor and comedian who appeared in predominately Tamil-language films.
 He has acted in over 500 films in Tamil, Telugu, Malayalam, Kannada, Hindi and Sinhala.

 Early life

 His mother tongue is Tamil.
 His hometown is Tamil Nadu, Chennai district.
-He has great dance skills, a glimpse of which can be seen in the movie “Adhisaya Piravi” starring Rajinikanth.
 His mother's name is Subbulakshmi and his father's name is Vijayakumar.
 He was also an actor.
 He has acted in about 20 films in Group Dance in Tamil and Telugu before coming to act mundhanai mudichu.

 Film career

 His father was the co-star agent of poi satchi film, he went to Arunachalam Studios one day with his father while filming.
 It was then that actor Kullamani introduced him to actor Bhagyaraj.
 Director K. bhagyaraj remembers thavakalai he had always seen in Chennai and chose the film 'Mundhanai mudichu'.
 Took him to AVM.
-He took her to the Gopichettipalayam.
+He took him to the Gopichettipalayam.
 After the release of the film, the boy became very busy.
 He participated in the inaugural, introductory and complimentary ceremonies.
 He became a big fan of many stage shows in one year.
 He also acted in a few Telugu films such as Nenu Maavite Sampangala (1981) before he started acting in Tamil films.

 Television career

-He also acted many in Tamil television serials. he has acted in Maya Machhindra serial in vijay television.
+He also acted many in Tamil television serials.
+He has acted in Maya Machhindra serial on Vijay television and My Dear Bootham on Sun TV.